colejarczyk/doc/api/customer.rst

 Remove a customer from a manually assigned level
 ------------------------------------------------

-To unassign customer from a manually assigned level using a token you need to call the ``/api/customer/{customer}/remove-manually-level`` endpoint with the ``POST`` method.
+To unassign a customer from a manually assigned level using a token, you need to call the ``/api/customer/{customer}/remove-manually-level`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^